Jaydip614/presence_privacy_policy/README.md

 If you have any questions about this Privacy Policy, please contact us:

 - By email: jaydipbaraiya614@gmail.com
-- By visiting this page on our website: jaydip614.github.io/portfolio t us at:
+- By visiting this page on our website: [jaydip614.github.io/portfolio](https://jaydip614.github.io/portfolio/)